tlancon/pypiepi/README.md

     A window pops up that allows you to:
     - Left click to define the center
     - Right click to define a point along the outer edge
-    - Shows you the radius we need
+    - Calculate the radius (automatic)

     ![Measuring the radius of a pie.](resources/MeasureRadius.gif)